Constacyclic codes with best-known parameters: Abstract

 \section{Abstract}

 { In this paper, we construct several infinite families of $q$-ary constacyclic codes over a finite field $\F_q$ with length $n$, dimension around $n/2$, and minimum distance at least $cn/\log_q n$ for some positive constant $c$.
 They contain many constacyclic codes with optimal, or almost-optimal, or best-known parameters.
-We also consider various forms of the length $n$. }
+We also consider constacyclic codes of various lengths. }

 \thefootnote \footnote{ Z. Chen's research was supported by the Scientific Research Innovation Project of Graduate School of South China Normal University.
 M. Sha's research was supported by the Guangdong Basic and Applied Basic Research Foundation (No. 2025A1515010635).